-Born on June 11, 1948, Rashtriya Janata Dal (RJD) founder Lalu Prasad Yadav turned 73 today (June 11).
-Lalu Prasad Yadav, who served as the Chief Minister of Bihar twice in the 90s, recently walked out of jail in Ranchi after the Jharkhand High Court granted him bail in all the fodder scam cases wherein he has been awarded punishments.
+Born on June 11, 1948, Rashtriya Janata Dal (RJD) founder Lalu Prasad Yadav turned 74 on June 11.
+Lalu Prasad Yadav served as the Chief Minister of Bihar twice in the 90s.

 Prasad, who was the chief minister of undivided Bihar for seven years, was first convicted in a fodder scam case in 2013, which led to his disqualification from contesting elections.